owtysm2/ThemeEngineTest/README.md

 # 🚧 Important Notes
 > [!WARNING]
-> If you want to use a theme across Forms, the Theme's `parent Form (to which it was added) needs to have been shown at least once.
+> If you want to use a theme across Forms, the `Theme`'s parent Form (to which it was added) needs to have been shown at least once.

 > [!NOTE]
 > Dynamically created controls need to have the theme applied manually after creation: